Chaim Goldberg: The War Years 1939–1945

 Goldberg was conscripted into the Polish army in the fall of 1938.
 He was assigned to the artillery brigade that guarded Warsaw.
 After the Polish army surrendered to the Germans, he became a POW, held in a labor camp.
 He would escape but was unsuccessful in the attempts to convince his parents and family of the plans of the Germans about treating Jews badly.

-Goldberg, his future wife, her sister, and their parents escaped by foot to Russia moving north as the Germans advanced, settling in Novosibirsk.
+Goldberg, his future wife, his wife's sister, and their parents escaped by foot to Russia moving north as the Germans advanced, settling in Novosibirsk.
 Goldberg married Rachel on April 15, 1944.
 They would to return to Poland in 1946.

-Paris fellowship and emigration to Israel
+Paris Fellowship and Emigration to Israel

 Goldberg received a fellowship from the Polish Ministry of Culture to study at the Ecole de Beaux Arts in Paris, and in 1949 they returned to Poland.
 He worked on various commissions for the Polish Government and, in 1955, made an application to be allowed to immigrate to Israel.
 Poland was awash with a new Communist regime and Social Realism – that Goldberg found to be distasteful.
 The regime frowned on depictions of "Jewish Life" in Post-War art which drove a final rift between the artist and his intent to help rebuild the destroyed Poland.
 Instead, his wife Rachel and his two sons, Victor and Shalom, left Poland for Israel.

 The Goldberg family arrived in Israel in 1955.
 They stayed in Israel until 1967.
 Goldberg exhibited, and Rachel sold his work to American, and Canadian tourists, and Israeli collectors.
-Despite that Safed (near Tiberias) was the art colony of record; Goldberg's studio became a destination in northern Tel Aviv for tourists especially the wealthy who frequented Hotel Ramat Aviv.
+Despite that Safed (Upper Galilee) was the art colony of record; Goldberg's studio became a destination in northern Tel Aviv for tourists especially the wealthy who frequented Hotel Ramat Aviv.